 All of that terrain does make the resort seem to sprawl, and there are an abundance of tracks crisscrossing the resort, especially on the front side.
 Some of them unfortunately flatten out, which can be particularly frustrating for snowboarders.
 These areas are clearly marked on the map, though, and with a bit of planning, you can minimize your time on them or at least figure out where to keep your speed up.

 Vail has two main beginners’ areas, one at the base of Golden Peak around the Gopher Hill Lift (#12) and another next to Eagle’s Nest above the Lionshead area, in an area clustered around the Little Eagle Lift (#15) which beginners can comfortably access by riding the Eagle Bahn Gondola (#19).
 Both areas have magic carpets and slow-moving lifts that make for a gentle learning experience.
-Vail’s Ski and Snowboard School has offices at both places.
-No matter which side of the village you’re staying on, both areas are easily accessible, have beginner terrain and offer introductory lessons.
+Both areas are easily accessible, have beginner terrain and offer introductory lessons.
 Golden Peak might be a better choice for families with little ones as they have a nursery and childcare.
 Just be sure to reserve a spot in advance!

-Once beginners have gained some confidence, they can ride up the Riva Bahn Express Lift (#6) from Golden Peak and then the Northern Express Lift (#11), then turn left onto the Timberline Catwalk along the top of the ridge.
-Here, even novice skiers can enjoy one of the best views in the resort looking down into the Back Bowls to the south and out toward the jagged peaks of the Gore Range to the east and north.
-Following Timberline, you come to Sourdough Lift (#14), which serves a small pod of upper mountain beginner terrain with wide, smoothly groomed tree-lined runs such as Tin Pants.
+Ride up the Riva Bahn Express Lift (#6) from Golden Peak and then the Northern Express Lift (#11), then turn left onto the Timberline Catwalk along the top of the ridge.
+Here, even novice skiers can enjoy one of the best views of Vail.
+Once you've embraced the views, follow Timberline and you'll come to Sourdough Lift (#14), which serves a small pod of upper mountain beginner terrain with wide, smoothly groomed tree-lined runs such as Tin Pants.
 If you venture onto Highline Express (#10), a right turn gets you onto Flapjack, a long tree-lined trail in a relatively serene part of the mountain.
 The greens off Sourdough eventually merge into Flapjack before it opens up to lead you to the bottom of Northwoods.

 The trail ratings at Vail have a reputation for slightly overstating difficulty, so strong intermediates shouldn’t be afraid to take their chances on easier looking black runs, especially some of the ones in the bowls when there’s a fresh layer of powder to help you control your speed (and cushion any falls!).